 - Exercise has been shown in repeated studies to provide our brains with ‘fight’.

-->Exercise creates an overall feeling of well-being through the release of ‘feel good’ chemicals. (neurotransmitters)
+- Exercise, especially when done with others, creates an overall feeling of well-being through the release of ‘feel good’ chemicals. (neurotransmitters)

 - Dendrites are extensions of our nerve cells.
-Their job is to receive electrical impulses from other cells and then communicate those messages to other parts of the brain.
+Their job is to receive electrical impulses from other cells and then communicate those to other parts of the brain.

 So, if aging well is important to you, then be sure to include life-long learning as a part of your daily routine, and when you include exercise, it can act as a ‘save’ button, (like on a computer), which will only enhance your learning experience!

 Smale, T. (2017, December 12).
 8 Ways to Improve Your Brain Power.
 Retrieved from Entrepreneur: https://www.entrepreneur.com/article/250417